loop-payments/prisma-lint/README.md

 > yarn prisma-lint path/to/schema.prisma
 ```

 The arguments can be globs, directories, or file paths.
 The default path is `prisma/schema.prisma`.

 Run `yarn prisma-lint --help` for all options.

+## Rules

+The file [RULES.md](./RULES.md) contains documentation for each rule.
+All rules are disabled by default.
+Create a configuration file to enable the rules you'd like to enforce.

 ## Configuration

-Configuration files are loaded with [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig).
+The configuration file format is loosely based on [eslint's conventions](https://github.com/eslint/eslint#configuration).
 Here's an example `.prismalintrc.json`:

 ```json
 {